-American Citizens Abroad, the non-profit, non-partisan organization based in the Greater Washington, D.C. area that exists to help Americans who live overseas, has unveiled its "updated" online Expat Tax Services Directory, almost exactly six months before American expats are expected to have filed their 2019 tax returns.
+American Citizens Abroad, the non-profit, non-partisan organization based in Rockville, Maryland that exists to help Americans who live overseas, has unveiled its "updated" online Expat Tax Services Directory, almost exactly six months before American expats are expected to have filed their 2019 tax returns.

 In a statement accompanying the announcement of its updated online directory, which may be viewed here, ACA Legal Counsel Charles Bruce explained that American expats look to the organization for help in finding expat professional and tax services.